 ‘And cast the unprofitable servant into the outer darkness.
 There will be weeping and gnashing of teeth.’
 (Matthew 25:29,30)

 Ordinarily God does not dramatically call a believer to a spectacular ministry, as God did in the case of Saul of Tarsus.
 For most of us most of the time we find an area of service as we faithfully wait on the Lord.

 We are commanded by the Scripture to earnestly desire gifts of the Spirit so we may build up the Body of Christ.

-But covet earnestly the best gifts: and yet shew I unto you a more excellent way.
+But earnestly desire the best gifts.
+And yet I show you a more excellent way.
 (I Corinthians 12:31)